 ring the little, or click the little bell icon up there, and we will continue on this series.
 The next one we're going to be looking at is about layers and masks.

 Some of the links below are affiliate links.
 These are items that I use and recommend.
-There's no extra cost to you, but I may receive a small commission if you buy something based upon my recommendation.
+There’s no extra cost to you, but I may receive a small commission if you buy something based on my recommendation.

 If you enjoy the free training, buy me a burger! : https://www.paypal.me/williambeem